rbox-risk/rbox-risk.github.io/content/deepknowledge.md

 ## Deep Knowledge

-Often, projects benefit greatly from analysis that draws upon specialised mathematical or statistical techniques, development using programming tools or direct experience of front-office, risk and operational roles and professionals.
+Often, projects benefit greatly from analysis that draws upon specialised mathematical or statistical techniques, development using programming tools or direct experience of front-office, risk and operational roles.

 Redbox provides these services, along with a deep hands-on knowledge of the Aladdin investment management platform for all clients.

+### Redbox Aladdin Expertise

 <section class="info_panels" id="info_panels">
   <ul>